NunoDiasMartins/100-days-of-code/log.md

 Did both solution in less than 25 minutes.
 The 'Monotonic array' was be able to complete in 20 minutes.
 Today  I was able to do it without any hint or blocking issue.
 I was a good day!

+### Day 4: January 5, 2022

+**Today's Progress**:
+Complete the exercise 'Spiral Traverse array'  from AlgoExpert

+**Thoughts:**
+It took me +1hour to solve the problem.
+I didn't use any HINT but i was able to find a solution somehow quickly but the implementation took me more because of the turn of the rows.
+It was some mistakes playing with the array mainly the factor calculation.

 <!--